mrfloris/3DPrinting/README.md

 0.0.x is the "_Draft with the intention of 'how the heck am i going to do this github project for 3d printing'_"  version.

-- Version 0.0.1, build 004, December 5th, 2024.
+- Version 0.0.1, build 005, December 6th, 2024.

 ### Changelog
 - 0.0.1 build 000 - Figuring out what I want with this project (dec 3rd, 2024)
 - 0.0.1 build 001 - Getting it on my local machines and starting prints (dec 4th, 2024)
 - 0.0.1 build 003 - Syncing it to GitHub and figuring out the content (dec 5th, 2024)
 - 0.0.1 build 004 - thinking about some tricks and tips (dec 5th, 2024)
+- 0.0.1 build 005 - Added another tip, and a page for tracking filaments (dec 6th, 2024)

-- 0.0.2 build 005 - Merging Notes.app where I track what I've printed with GitHub (unknown date)
+- 0.0.2 build 006 - Merging Notes.app where I track what I've printed with GitHub (unknown date)